Top 10 Clashes in Medical Records Affecting an Injury Claim

 Role of Medical Records in a Personal Injury Claim

 Seeking medical care would be the most sensible thing you could do after being victimized in an accident.
 Never judge your injuries on the spot.
-Do not overlook the damages by the type of accident you encountered.
+Do not overlook the damage caused by the type of accident you encountered.

-Documentation of the details about the accident and the injuries sustained would act as your first line of defense when proceeding with a personal injury lawsuit.
+Documentation of the accident details and the injuries sustained would act as your first line of defense when proceeding with a personal injury lawsuit.
 Even minor statements of yours in the medical charts would be powerful enough to turn your claim upside down.

 Common Contradictions in Medical Records